Seddryck/NBi/_documentation/setup-data-engineering.md

 * _sql-run_: this command run a batch of sql commands on your Sql Server instance.

 The xml attribute named *name* expects the name of the file containing the Sql commands.
 The attribute *path* is the path for the folder containing this file.
 This path must be relative to the test-suite.
-The attribute *connectionString* lets you define the connection-string for the targeted database.
+The attribute *connection-string* lets you define the connection-string for the targeted database.
 This connection-string but me a SqlClient connection-string and cannot be an OleDb or ODBC connection-string (avoid provider or driver parameters).

 {% highlight xml %}
 <setup>
   <sql-run
     name="MyCommands.Sql"
     path="SQL\"
-    connectionString="..."
+    connection-string="..."
   />
 </setup>
 {% endhighlight %}